araobp/stm32-mcu/STM32L476-Nucleo-64/MEMSMIC/README.md

 I used [this on-line tone generator](http://www.szynalski.com/tone-generator/) to generate constant tone at 15000Hz frequency.

-Then I confirmed that MEMS mic on the expansion board is working: the pinout and jumper/SB setting is correct.
+Then I confirmed that MEMS mic on the expansion board is working: the pinout configuration and the jumper/SB setting is correct.

 ![plot_15000Hz](plot_15000Hz.jpg)